 Table of Contents

-Type 2 diabetes is a multi-systemic metabolic disease that affects the vascular, renal, hepatic, nervous and endocrinological systems and is characterized by hyperinsulinemia, insulin-resistance, a clear correlation with central obesity, and impaired glucose homeostasis; therefore, children with type 2 diabetes are usually obese, have dyslipidemia and have hyperglycemia.
+Type 2 diabetes is a multisystemic metabolic disease that affects the vascular, renal, hepatic, nervous, and endocrinological systems and is characterized by hyperinsulinemia, insulin resistance, a clear correlation with central obesity, and impaired glucose homeostasis; therefore, children with type 2 diabetes are usually obese and have dyslipidemia and hyperglycemia.

 Epidemiology of Type 2 Diabetes in Children

-Before we dive into the different treatment options for type 2 diabetes in children, we should point out a few points concerning the epidemiology of type 2 diabetes in children.
+Before we dive into the different treatment options, we should review a few points concerning the epidemiology of type 2 diabetes in children.

-According to a recent study, the estimated annual incidence of type 2 diabetes in white children younger than 20 years of age was 3 per 100,000, while the annual incidence of the disease was significantly higher in African American children with an estimated figure of 15.7 per 100,000.
+According to a recent study, the estimated annual incidence of type 2 diabetes in white children younger than 20 years of age was 3 per 100,000.
+The annual incidence of the disease was significantly higher in African American children at an estimated figure of 15.7 per 100,000.

-An incidence peak was observed in children aged between 15 and 19 years.
+An incidence peak was observed in children between 15 and 19 years of age.
 Girls seem to have a slightly higher risk of developing type 2 diabetes compared to boys.

 Pathophysiology of Type 2 Diabetes

-The main pathophysiological change observed in type 2 diabetic children is similar to adults.
-The pancreatic beta-cells show impaired insulin secretion and the peripheral tissues show reduced insulin sensitivity.
+The main pathophysiological changes observed in type 2 diabetes are similar in children and adults.
+The pancreatic beta-cells show impaired insulin secretion, and the peripheral tissues show reduced insulin sensitivity.
 Central obesity and dyslipidemia are believed to play a crucial role in the development of insulin resistance in children and adults.

 Due to the reduced insulin sensitivity in the peripheral tissues, pancreatic beta-cells try to compensate by increasing their secretion of insulin.
-This is believed to result in a vicious cycle that eventually leads to beta-cell exhaustion and further impair the function of the pancreatic beta-cells.
+This is believed to result in a vicious cycle that eventually leads to beta-cell exhaustion and further impairment of the function of the pancreatic beta-cells.

 Clinical Presentation of Type 2 Diabetes in Children

-The diagnosis of type 2 diabetes in children is difficult as severe and classical diabetic symptoms are usually present at late stages.
+The diagnosis of type 2 diabetes in children is difficult because severe and classical diabetic symptoms usually do not present until late stages of the disease.
 Children with type 2 diabetes are usually obese.

 The previously mentioned symptoms are believed to be linked to the hyperosmolar state due to hyperglycemia.
-Symptoms of insulin resistance should also be sought in these children and they include acanthosis nigricans, dyslipidemia and elevated blood pressure.
-Females with signs and symptoms suggestive of type 2 diabetes and insulin resistance should be evaluated for the possibility of polycystic ovary syndrome.
+Symptoms of insulin resistance including acanthosis nigricans, dyslipidemia, and elevated blood pressure, also should be investigated in these children.
+Girls with signs and symptoms suggestive of type 2 diabetes and insulin resistance should be evaluated for the possibility of polycystic ovary syndrome.

 Diagnostic Workup for Type 2 Diabetes in Children

-The diagnosis of type 2 diabetes in children can be confirmed by the presence of the classical clinical symptoms, in addition to certain laboratory findings.
-A random plasma glucose concentration above 200 mg/dL, when combined with the classical diabetic symptoms, is usually enough to confirm the diagnosis in children.
+The diagnosis of type 2 diabetes in children can be confirmed by the presence of the classical clinical symptoms in addition to certain laboratory findings.
+A random plasma glucose concentration above 200 mg/dL, when combined with the classical symptoms of diabetes, is usually enough to confirm the diagnosis in children.

-Due to the delayed presentation of the classical symptoms of diabetes in children, it is recommended to perform a random plasma glucose test or a fasting plasma glucose test in any child who has a body mass index above the 85th percentile, especially when they have a family history of type 2 diabetes or when they show symptoms suggestive of peripheral insulin resistance.
+Due to the delayed presentation of the classical symptoms of diabetes in children, a random plasma glucose test or a fasting plasma glucose test is recommended in any child who has a body mass index above the 85th percentile, especially when they have a family history of type 2 diabetes or when they show symptoms suggestive of peripheral insulin resistance.

 Treatment of Type 2 Diabetes in Children

 In this discussion, we will focus on the efficacy and safety of oral hypoglycemic agents in the management of type 2 diabetes in children.
-Before we discuss the different treatment options, we should emphasize the goals of treatment of type 2 diabetes in children.
+Before we discuss the different treatment options, we should emphasize the goals for the treatment of type 2 diabetes in children.

-The goals are to achieve a hemoglobin A1C that is less than 7 %, a fasting plasma glucose concentration between 70 and 130 mg/dL and the prevention of the microvascular and macrovascular complications of type 2 diabetes.
+The goals of treatment are to achieve hemoglobin A1C less than 7% and fasting plasma glucose concentration between 70 and 130 mg/dL, and to prevent the microvascular and macrovascular complications of type 2 diabetes.

 Non-pharmacological management of type 2 diabetes in children

-Unfortunately, lifestyle modifications alone very rarely succeed in lowering the plasma glucose levels to our previously set goals in children.
+Unfortunately, lifestyle modifications alone very rarely succeed in lowering the plasma glucose levels to the goals set for children.
 Regardless, children should still be encouraged to partake in moderate to vigorous physical exercise for several reasons.

-Moderate to vigorous exercise for approximately 60 minutes per day is known to decrease peripheral insulin resistance, to help children lose weight, to improve their mood, and to improve the efficacy of the oral hypoglycemic agents that can be used to treat type 2 diabetes.
+Moderate to vigorous exercise for approximately 60 minutes per day is known to decrease peripheral insulin resistance, to help children lose weight, to improve mood, and to improve the efficacy of oral hypoglycemic agents used to treat type 2 diabetes.
 Additionally, moderate to vigorous exercise will lower the risk of cardiovascular disease in children.

 Oral hypoglycemic agents in children

-When a child presents to the healthcare provider because of type 2 diabetes, an important decision about prescribing insulin or not has to be made.
-Usually, when the child is not symptomatic, hemoglobin A1C is < 9 % and random plasma glucose concentration is below 250 mg/dL, insulin therapy should be delayed.
+When a child presents to the healthcare provider because of type 2 diabetes, an important decision must be made about whether to prescribe insulin.
+Typically, when the child is not symptomatic, hemoglobin A1C is < 9%, and random plasma glucose concentration is below 250 mg/dL, insulin therapy should be delayed.

 Children who meet the above criteria should be started on metformin combined with lifestyle modifications.
-Metformin is very effective in lowering the random plasma glucose concentration, the hemoglobin A1C percentage and in helping children lose weight.
+Metformin is very effective in lowering the random plasma glucose concentration and the hemoglobin A1C percentage and in helping children lose weight.

 The maximum dose of metformin in children is usually 2 grams per day.
 This maximum dose should be reached gradually.
-Children with impaired renal function should receive a lower dosage of metformin, combined with close monitoring of renal function due to the slightly increased risk of developing lactic acidosis.
+Children with impaired renal function should receive a lower dosage of metformin, and renal function should be monitored closely due to the slightly increased risk of developing lactic acidosis.

 Thiazolidinediones, such as rosiglitazone, are being evaluated for the treatment of type 2 diabetes in children.
-The efficacy of rosiglitazone is inferior compared to metformin for the management of hyperglycemia in children and the safety of the drug is questionable.
-Therefore, thiazolidinediones have not been approved so far for the management of type 2 diabetes in children except for research purposes.
+The efficacy of rosiglitazone is inferior compared to metformin for the management of hyperglycemia in children, and the safety of the drug is questionable.
+Therefore, thiazolidinediones to date have not been approved for use in the management of type 2 diabetes in children except for research purposes.

-Children who do not respond to metformin alone, or who have contraindications to metformin, might benefit from adding a sulfonylurea.
+Children who do not respond to metformin alone, or who have contraindications to metformin, might benefit from the addition of a sulfonylurea.
 Glimepiride from 1 to 8 mg once daily and glipizide at 2.5 mg twice daily have been evaluated for the management of type 2 diabetes in children and found to be effective and safe.

-The use of sulfonylureas in children is considered as off-label because the Food and Drug Administration did not label them to be used in children but is common and acceptable in the clinical practice.
+The use of sulfonylureas in children is considered off-label according to the food and drug administration, but this use is common and acceptable in clinical practice.

-The main reason of delayed approval is the lack of randomized clinical trials in children and the possibility of poor tolerability due to common side effects such as nausea, vomiting, headache and diarrhea.
-These agents can cause hypoglycemia, which has been argued to be more hazardous to the developing brain than hyperglycemia, a point that can also delay the approval of using these agents in children.
+The main reason for delayed approval is the lack of randomized clinical trials in children and the possibility of poor tolerability due to common side effects, such as nausea, vomiting, headache, and diarrhea.
+These agents can cause hypoglycemia, which has been argued to be more hazardous to the developing brain than hyperglycemia; this point also has contributed to delays in the approval of these agents for use in children.

-The amylin analog Pramlintide can be used for the management of type 1 diabetes in children, but is not approved for the management of type 2 diabetes due to the very high risk of severe hypoglycemia.
+The amylin analog pramlintide is used for the management of type 1 diabetes in children.
+However, this agent is not approved for the management of type 2 diabetes in children due to the very high risk of severe hypoglycemia.

 Insulin and Type 2 Diabetes in Children